patrickcberry/jekyll-bootstrap4/pages/resume-key-positions.md

 - Project Manager for Department of Defence Waste Services contract establishment
 - Deputy Albury office manager for MIPAC

-Relevent organisations:
+Relevant organizations:
 - Serck Controls
+- Veolia
 - MIPAC

 ### Projects Manager

 At Serck Controls was responsible was responsible for the management of the Major Projects Group based in Sydney.

 This group was delivering up to a dozen projects concurrently across multiple sites and clients.

 Relevent organisations:
 - Serck Controls